Viewpoint and Approach

 ESTATE SETTLEMENT services pay the proper pre-death creditors and taxes and then make the ultimate distribution to the appropriate heirs or beneficiaries.

-As a CONSULTANT, Carol Peters works with other Attorneys regarding LTC Medi-Cal planning issues in their caseload.
-Sometimes this work is done as an in-house adviser to the other Attorney.
-Other times this work is done as the second attorney on the case, to address and resolve disputes presented by the parties’ issues, or when two attorneys are needed to represent two spouses with a Conflict Of Interest.
+Estate Administration: As a Consultant, Carol Peters works with other Attorneys regarding LTC Medi-Cal planning issues.
+Sometimes this work is done as an “in-house” adviser to the other Attorney.
+Some other times this work is done as counsel for one of the 2 spouses, to address and resolve disputes before they erupt or to resolve a potential or present Conflict Of Interest.

 As a TRUST PROTECTOR, Carol Peters works with the family to provide accurate and current information about public benefits eligibility issues and processes, so that all parties involved can make good decisions, update the Care Plan, and continually move forward in its implementation.
-Frequently when LTC Medi-Cal eligibility issues are explained and/or the rules are documented, clearly, the parties involved are then able to agree easily on a Care Plan, for the benefit of the patient.
+Frequently when LTC Medi-Cal eligibility issues are explained and/or the rules are documented, clearly, the parties involved are then able to agree easily on the Care Plan, for the benefit of the patient.
 This resolution of EOL (End Of Life) care issues can often create family harmony.

-As an EXPERT WITNESS about LTC Medi-Cal planning rules and requirements, Carol Peters supports the work of Litigation Attorneys, who must present an organized case to the Trial Court.
-Often a contested matter involves an elder (over 65 years) or a dependent adult (age 18-64 years) who has been the victim of financial elder abuse because a lack of understanding about LTC Medi-Cal or other public benefit rules can be complicated to understand.
-When the rules about the eligibility determinations for the period at issue are clearly stated to the Court as FACTS, then the Court has an evidentiary yardstick by which to measure compliance or deviation in the financial transactions.
+As an Evid C 730 EXPERT WITNESS about LTC Medi-Cal planning rules and requirements, Carol Peters supports the work of other Attorneys who present their case to the Probate, Civil or Criminal Court.
+Often a contested matter involves an elder (over 65 years) or a dependent adult (age 18-64 years) who has been the victim of financial elder abuse.
+LTC Medi-Cal or other public benefit rules can be complicated to understand.
+When the rules about the eligibility determinations for the period at issue are stated as FACTS, then the Court has an evidentiary yardstick by which to measure compliance or deviation in the financial transactions.

 Using a neutral communicator to serve as an Expert Witness about pre-need LTC Medi-Cal planning can be helpful to ALL parties, whether in Court, a Care Plan conference about bioethics issues or at a family meeting.

 Each case differs because each family differs, and also each patient’s needs are different and unique.